 On Sunday, July 9th, I paid my first visit to Six Flags America in Bowie, MD.
-Although I was coming down with a bad cold, I still managed to have a pretty good time at the park, and rode 6 of their 9 coasters before I couldn’t do any more due to feeling pretty out of it.
+Although I was coming down with a bad cold, I still managed to have a pretty good time at the park, and rode 6 out of 9 coasters before I couldn’t do anymore.

 Also, at the time of writing this report, I am still getting over this stupid cold.
 So please excuse any grammatical or spelling errors I might have made.
 Sorry in advance!

 My dad, brother, and I arrived at the park at 11 am, about a half hour after opening time.
 The parking lot was pretty packed, so we were a bit worried that crowds would be bad.
 Luckily, it seemed everyone was in Hurricane Harbor, and the rest of the park was almost deserted.